Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Proposal: Transformers for HAR

-Here, the FF layer will fuse the embeddings from the two sensor-wise MSA and LightConv blocks together.
-However, the residual connection at $\boldsymbol{E_{l}}$ still influences the outputs values by their sensor-wise position within the vector.
-Such property fades as more blocks process the embeddings in the upper blocks.
+Since the Feed Forward layer is fed by the concatenation of the two sensor-wise MSA and LightConv outputs, it could be argued that the information about each sensor is lost.
+However, the residual connection at $\boldsymbol{E_{l}}$ still influences the output values by their sensor-wise position within the vector.
+Such a property fades as more blocks process the embeddings in the upper blocks.
+The HART encoder block is repeated $L$ times before reaching the classification layers.